KILDARE GIVEAWAY TIME: Win tickets to the Juddmonte Irish Oaks at the Curragh this weekend

 Racing continues on Sunday, when the Kilboy Estate Stakes is the featured race.

-World famous musical composer, Andrew Lloyd Webber, will be at the Curragh on Saturday to see his horse ‘Emily Upjohn’ compete in the prestigious race.
+World famous musical composer, Andrew Lloyd Webber, will be at the Curragh on Saturday to see his horse ‘Emily Upjohn’ compete in the Irish Oaks.

-Emily Upjohn will be ridden by legendary Italian jockey Frankie Dettori in the 127th running of the Oaks.
+Emily Upjohn will be ridden by legendary Italian jockey Frankie Dettori in the 127th running of the race.

 Its all about the girls this weekend at the HQ of flat racing as the Kildare Village Ladies Derby, the biggest race in Ireland for lady jockeys, also takes place.